wekuio/nathan-weku_hf22/README.md

-# Witness deployment from binaries
+# Witness deployment from binaries HF21
+This are the files and steps needed to instal wekud HardFork21

 Step by step for dummies, only for UBUNTU 16.04

 #### Go to your home directory